dbratell/goodreadslibrarianaddon/README.md

 * Autogenerates "Sort by" from title because it takes less time than writing a sort by, even if you have to change one or two letters.

-* Expand the cover photo on the book edit page so you can check exactly what it says.
+* Expand the cover photo on the book edit page so that you can check exactly what it says.

 * Highlights most recent book in the combination list to make it